Center

 Working on new materials for the future of society

-Tohoku University Material Solutions Center (MaSC) was founded on Tohoku University’s Katahira campus in January 2014.
+Material Solutions Center (MaSC) at Tohoku University was founded on Katahira campus in January 2014.
 It aims to promote innovation, entrepreneurship and industrialization from the endeavors of joint-research on new materials in order to contribute to society in the future.
 The construction cost of the center was provided by the Ministry of Economy, Trade and Industry’s subsidization for the improvement of industrial technology development facilities.
 The remaining cost was shared by the Institute for Materials Research (IMR), the Institute of Fluid Science (IFS), the Institute of Multidisciplinary Research for Advanced Materials (IMRAM), and Tohoku University headquarters.

 Tohoku University is proud of its world-leading practical accomplishments and its tradition of material science research.
 Katahira campus in particular has a number of excellent research institutes for material science.
 Bringing together these strengths, MaSC will help the solution of your problems to meet various industrial demands.